actris-ares/actris-level3-aerosol-profiling-climatology/README.md

 # ACTRIS Level 3 Aerosol Profiling Climatology

 ## Overview
 This guide provides a concise set of instructions to help users set up and run the ACTRIS Level 3 aerosol profiling climatology software.
 The software processes atmospheric lidar data to generate Level 3 NetCDF files with integrated, profile-based, and layer-resolved statistics.
+This software is valid from the 2000–2021 release onwards.
+For previous releases (2000–2015, 2000–2019), the code used will be published as soon as possible.
 ## Repository and Data
 ### Clone the Repository
 Run the following lines of code from the terminal: